Know all about the AR-15 and arm yourself with facts!

 This does not apply to an AR-15 pistol with a SIG style brace.
 The National Fire Arms Act (NFA) controls the short barreled rifle which you must register.
 Applicable paperwork, tax stamp, and all.

 Simply having a short barreled upper is not in itself illegal.
 But, if you have a short barreled upper and a standard 16-inch barreled AR-15 and got caught with both, you could be in a lot of trouble.

 You can easily convert a standard AR-15 to a short barreled rifle that you have not registered.
 There is a case law that reflects the ATF’s position on this subject.

 Upper receivers all have the same basic function.
 They are also made from metal like aluminum, either cast or billet, titanium, or a composite like carbon fiber.

 You can buy it as a stripped unit, assembled, or as a complete upper as mentioned above.
 In part two of this series, I’ll be discussing the lower receiver and the AR’s ammunition.

 Know why the AR-15 rifle is the most popular gun in the U.S. in this video by Seeker:

 The AR-15 is under some fire these days and it's not sitting well with gun owners.
 So arm yourself with the knowledge of this firearm now to get your facts and opinions straight!

 What do you think about the AR-15 and its design?
 Share your thoughts in the comments section below!

-Editor’s Note – This post was originally published in March 2015 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on June 21, 2018, and has been updated for quality and relevancy.